India Launches Heaviest Naval Communications Satellite GSAT-7R to Strengthen Maritime Command Network

 How can the Ministry of Defence and Indian Navy maximise the operational benefits of GSAT-7R by ensuring integration with naval platforms, cybersecurity protocols and next-generation satellites?

-Follow the full news here: Indian Navy to Launch Indigenous GSAT-7R Satellite
+Follow the full news here: Launch of Indigenous GSAT-7R Satellite